Retirement Investing Using Buckets

 Retirement Investing-The Main Challenge

-It's paradoxical, but it's the rich guy that can afford to be conservative.
+It’s paradoxical by the way, but it’s the rich guy that can afford to be conservative.
 With $5 million, he can stick it in the bank at 2% and have $100,00 annual income.
 But if your nest egg is $1 million, you cannot survive on 2% interest.
 You are forced to take more risk to get a higher return.
 So the paradox is that rich people can invest for retirement more conservatively while those with fewer financial resources MUST invest more aggressively if they have any hope of having their retirement savings last.
 To see the proof of this, please look up the Trinity Study.

-By the way--your financial advisor is subject to regulations that will not permit him to do what is best for you.
+By the way–your financial advisor is subject to regulations that will not permit him to do what is best for you.
 If your resources are modest, he must be more conservative with your funds.
 In fact, the only way you can make it (i.e. have your retirement funds last for 30 years of retirement), is a retirement investing program that takes sufficient risk to get the return you need.

 Retirement Investing Solution

-The solution to the problem of equities taking a dive in the middle of your retirement is the bucket strategy.
-Here's a simplified example of retirement investing using buckets.
-You divide your funds into 3 buckets: bucket one contains retirement funds to be used over the next 3 years, bucket 2 contains retirement savings to be used 3 to 10 years out and bucket 3 has retirement funds to be used beyond 10 years.
-Stocks in your retirement investing program go into bucket 3 so that you won't be relying on them for 10 years.
+Stocks in your retirement investing program go into bucket 3 so that you won’t be relying on them for 10 years.
 The historical good news is that stocks have gone up in value in 97% of the 10 year periods since 1926.
 Of course, the future may not be the same as the past.
 But since we can see the past and not the future, history suggests that you have put the odds well in your favor if you always invest in stocks (or stock mutual funds) when you can let the funds sit and work for a least 10 years.

 You are right, Retirement Investing The Main Challenge.
 But you can make loan from bank too.